 The first step is to reduce as much of the above-mentioned causes as possible.

 A simple yet effective remedy that has also been proven effective in multiple studies, is the use of Cherries.
 Cherries contain Anthocyanins, which are believed to counteract inflammation and may possess urate lowering properties.
 Although the exact chemical constituent responsible for the reduction in Uric acid and Gout attacks is not known, this has proven to be a rather formidable option.
-Cherries reduce serum urate levels and increase urate excretion via urination (1,2).
+Cherries reduce serum urate levels and increase urate excretion via urination (see study 1 & study 2).
 In my experience, results are typically seen within 2-4 days.

 This vitamin plays a crucial role in the excretion of uric acid from the body.
 Reduced levels of Vitamin B5 are also associated with more joint stiffness (especially in the morning), pain and inflammation.
 This vitamin should be supplemented in the case of Gout in order to reduce uric acid levels and assist in healing.

-This formulation is used for several urinary disorders as well as hyperuricemia aka Gout (3).
+This formulation is used for several urinary disorders as well as hyperuricemia aka Gout (see study).
 This is due to the potent ingredients which include:

 – Triphala, 3 detoxifying, digestion regulating, and immune boosting herbs.